Runsolar/motodriver/README.md

 ```

 ## Setting up
-In order to control your physical motor, firstly you must create abstraction of it.
-This abstraction corresponds to the class which named **Motor**.
+In order to control your physical motors, firstly you must create abstractions of its.
+These abstractions correspond to the class which named **Motor**.
-Therefore in the first place you should to declarate the **Motor** class object.
+Therefore in the first place you should to declarate the **Motor** class objects.
 It is preferable to do this outside of the setup and loop functions.
 ```
 For example.
 Motor motor1;